theogroup/ogroup.net/src/_drafts/we-love-seattle.md

       some of the best go-to spots in the city.
-The most beloved bookstore in Seattle -&nbsp;**Elliott Bay Books&nbsp;**relocated to the Capitol Hill neighborhood about 10 years ago into a beautiful new space that maintained the spirit of the old historic Pioneer Square location–must for book geeks.
+The most beloved bookstore in Seattle -&nbsp;**Elliott Bay Books&nbsp;**relocated to the Capitol Hill neighborhood about 10 years ago into a beautiful new space that maintained the spirit of the old historic Pioneer Square location--must for book geeks.
 A few doors down from Elliott Bay Books is**Oddfellows Caf&eacute;
       & Bar,&nbsp;**a great spot for lunch and an always interesting crowd they offer breakfast, lunch and dinner and delicious baked goods to go.
 Around